puppetlabs/puppet-docs/source/puppet/5.2/function_strings_prefer_v3.md

 * `dig()`
     * Return type(s): `Any`.

-Returns a value for a sequence of given keys/indexes into a structure.
+Returns a value for a sequence of given keys/indexes into a structure, such as an array or hash.
 This function is used to "dig into" a complex data structure by using a sequence of keys / indexes to access a value from which the next key/index is accessed recursively.